peterhinch/micropython-touch/README.md

 display data.
 An `active` widget can respond to touch. `Widget` objects have dimensions defined by bound variables `height` and `width`.

+The GUI design is based on overlapping windows.
+When a window is closed, that below it is revealed.
+This is RAM-efficient: memory used by the closed window is retrieved.
+I'm told it is possible to write applications which subvert this design but it is unsupported.

 ###### [Contents](./README.md#0-contents)

 ## 1.3 Fonts